Empathy Map: Developing Understanding In Corporate Learning and Project Management

 2. Research: Conduct interviews, observations, or surveys to gather data and insights about the target audience or stakeholders.

-3. Focus: Define a specific target audience or stakeholder group to ensure the empathy map remains focused and actionable.
+3. Focus: Define a target audience or stakeholder group to ensure the empathy map remains focused and actionable.

 5. Iteration: Continuously update and refine the empathy map as new insights emerge or the project progresses.